-A local site liaison can be very useful in handling logistical issues.
+A local site liaison can be very useful in handling language and cultural issues.
 This is discussed in depth in section 2.7.

 2.9.
-Budget
+BUDGET

-There are three tiers of production systems: base, average, platinum.
-Which you chose depends on the balance between the project's needs and its resources.
-The commissioner should discuss the differences in quality verses costs with the photographer (see section 2.5 for information about equipment options).
-It should also be made clear what costs the commissioner will cover and what costs the photographer will cover.
+There are three tiers of production systems - call them base, average, and platinum - and the best choice depends on the balance between requirements and resources.
+The commissioner should discuss the differences in quality verses acceptable costs with the photographer well before the shoot (see section 2.5 for information about equipment options).
+It should also be clear what costs the commissioner will cover and what costs the photographer will cover.
 For example, is the photographer responsible for getting travel insurance and liability coverage for possible damage to the site?

-The commissioner's budget should cover production, post-production and long-term maintenance of the project.
-It will need to include the following categories:
+The commissioner's budget should include production, post-production and long-term maintenance of the project.
+It will need to encompass the following categories: